By Christine Jones

 The author extends special thanks to Sarah Troisi for expert technical assistance with the photographs used in this article.

 Soil ecologist Dr. Christine Jones works with innovative farmers and ranchers to implement regenerative land management practices that enhance biodiversity, nutrient cycling, carbon sequestration, productivity, water quality, and community and catchment health.
 She launched Amazing Carbon (www.amazingcarbon.com) as a means to share her vision and inspire change.
 In 2005, Dr. Jones held the first of five “Managing the Carbon Cycle” forums to promote the benefits of soil carbon.
 Over the past decade she has gained international recognition as a speaker.
-She will be keynoting the 2017 Acres U.S.A.
-Eco-Ag Conference & Trade Show in Columbus, Ohio, as well as teaching a course on restoring diversity to agricultural soils during Eco-Ag University.
-For more information, visit acresusa.com/events or call 800-355-5313.
+She was also the keynote speaker at the 2017 Acres U.S.A.
+Eco-Ag Conference & Trade Show in Columbus, Ohio, and taught a course on restoring diversity to agricultural soils during Eco-Ag University.

 1. Jones, C.E.
 (2008).
 Liquid carbon pathway.
 Australian Farm Journal, July 2008, pp. 15-17.